-SFTP vs. SCP: What is the Difference?
+SFTP vs. SCP: What's the Difference?

 SFTP (SSH File Transfer Protocol) and SCP (Secure Copy Protocol) are both used for transferring files between a local host and a remote host or between two remote hosts.